markszulc/experience-manager-learn.en/help/cloud-service/asset-compute/set-up/accounts-and-services.md

 To gain access to Project Firefly, sign-up for the preview.

 1. [Sign up for Project Firefly preview](https://adobeio.typeform.com/to/obqgRm).
-1. Wait until you have been provisioned before continuing with the tutorial.
+1. Wait 2 - 10 days until you have been provisioned before continuing with the tutorial.
     + If you are unsure if you've been provisioned, continue with the next steps and if you are unable to create a __Project Firefly__ project in [Adobe Developer Console](https://console.adobe.io) you still have not been provisioned.

 ## Cloud storage